 Design of the Comprehensive Exams

 The exams are essays based on the current state of knowledge in each field as indicated by the literature.
 A field examination is not based upon specific courses taken at Wagner or elsewhere.
-Doctoral students are therefore urged to consult the Doctoral Field Descriptions and appropriate faculty for assistance in preparation for the exams.
+Doctoral students are therefore urged to consult appropriate faculty for assistance in preparation for the exams.

 Preparation for the Comprehensive Exams

-Preparation for the Comprehensive Exams includes planning, coursework, independent study and, when possible, group study.
+Preparation for the Comprehensive Exams includes coursework, independent study and, when possible, group study.

 - Coursework: Students must select courses that will prepare them to be literate in the given field.
 However, rather than focusing on individual courses as ends in themselves, the approach should be to consider them as tools to access aspects of a given field.
 Whenever possible, students should write course papers that will help them prepare for the exam.